Girei: History

 In 1853, Lamido Muhammad Lawal led a decisive expedition against the formidable Bata of Bagale, a group that had staunchly resisted previous Fulbe attacks during Modibbo Adama's rule.
 The Bata were known for raiding traders along a critical trade route passing through their region, disrupting the flow of essential caravans that required military escorts.
 The Fulbe also critically needed farmlands and grazing areas at the time which made the Bagale area highly important to Lamido Lawal due to its fertile land which was suitable for both farming and grazing.

 According to German explorer Heinrich Barth the Bata of Bagale "protected by the inaccessible character of their strongholds, and their formidable double spears, have not only been able hitherto to repulse all attacks' which the Fulbe had been making against them, but descending from their haunts, commit almost daily depredations upon the cattle of their enemies."

 Previous attempts to conquer Bagale through two expeditions had failed, as Yola's forces heavily relied on cavalry tactics that proved ineffective in the region's mountainous terrain.
 However, Lamido Lawal was determined to achieve success and prepared for a prolonged siege, founding Girei as a base for the long siege.
 After an intense two-month-long siege, Bagale was finally overcome.
 Oral tradition highlights the role of a Bagale woman seeking vengeance against Geloye, the chief of Bagale, who had abducted her daughter.
 This woman guided the Yola forces under the cover of darkness to Geloye's location.
 During this covert operation, Geloye was killed, and the stronghold was razed to the ground.

 With the Bata's influence subdued, the region saw an increase in grazing activity by Fulbe nomads and the establishment of Fulbe settlements.
 Lamido Lawal appointed Lawan Dan Goba to oversee the inhabitants of the plains north of the Benue River, giving him significant authority.
 During the latter part of Lamido Lawal's reign, Girei gained prominence as a hub for scholars who had migrated to Fombina from various parts of the Sokoto Caliphate.
 This gathering of scholars contributed to the intellectual and cultural growth of the area.

+Education

+Girei is a major educational hub in Adamawa State, hosting several prominent tertiary institutions.
+It is the location of the Modibbo Adama University (formerly MAUTECH), which draws students from across Northern Nigeria.
+The town also hosts the Adamawa State Polytechnic, which provides technical and vocational training.

+Economy

+The economy of Girei is primarily agrarian, with a focus on farming and cattle rearing.
+The fertile land along the Benue River supports the cultivation of crops such as maize, guinea corn, and groundnuts.
+The Local Government Area is also home to "Radio Gotel", a prominent radio station in the region founded by former Vice President Atiku Abubakar.